appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 # Claim Agents

-Claim Agents are entities that act as issuers in the three party trust model, but generally validate information provided by a Subject Entity via either checking an authorized source or via a vetting procedure.
+Claim Agents are entities that act as issuers in the SD-JWT three party trust model, but generally validate information provided by a Subject Entity via either checking an authorized source or via a vetting procedure.
 The details of either of these processes are very likely application or jurisdiction specific and should follow an eco-system specific set of policies and therefore are out-of-scope of this document.

 There are different types of claims that can be validated on behalf of a subject entity, but specific to telephone number identities and the entities that are assigned the right to use telephone numbers and more generally the subject and focus of this document there are two required claim types defined in this document and two optional supplemental claim types defined in this document.
 It is anticipated that future specifications may define new claim types with additional relevant information that requires trust and validation and therefore an IANA registry for Vesper Claim Agent types is setup to register unique type indicators.